-Arterial BRT Highway BRT4 LRT Commuter Rail Service Operations WEEKDAY Combined frequency for Arterial BRT and local service should be 10-min. peak period, 15-min. midday/evening, 30- to 60-min. early/late WEEKEND 15-min. day/evening, 30- to 60-min. early/late WEEKDAY Combined frequency for station-to-station and express services should be 10-min. peak period and 15-min. midday WEEKEND Frequency based on demand WEEKDAY 10-min. peak period, 15-min. midday/evening, 30- to 60-min. early/late WEEKEND 15-min. day/evening, 30- to 60-min. early/late WEEKDAY 30-min. peak period Off-peak frequency as needed At least 5 trips each peak period Stations Transitway stations justified by proven, documented demand that: Achieve a functional, cost-effective outcome that balances aesthetics with funding availability Are attractive and informative environment for passengers at stations that is consistent with local community context, transitway identity, and passenger waiting times Achieve functional integration with the surrounding land uses, which may include forming a nucleus for transit-oriented development at stations Balance travel time, access and station demand relative to travel markets at the time of implementation Promote a safe and secure environment by designing all elements to enhance passive security by maintaining visibility to and within the station and station area Implement an interdisciplinary approach to station and facility design that incorporates advancements in technology Runningway Full-sized mixed-traffic lanes (10-12 feet) that provide transit with travel-time advantages under congested roadway conditions Full-sized (12 feet) managed lanes or bus- shoulder lanes that provide transit with travel-time advantages under congested roadway conditions Adequate, exclusive trackage for safe and reliable operation Adequate trackage (or trackage rights) for safe and reliable operation Vehicles Sleek, modern, premium-styled buses appropriately sized and configured to service characteristics Compatible with existing rail and infrastructure systems Fare Collection Modern and proven fare c the region and transitway Modern and proven fare collection systems that integrate well within the regional system and fit the needs of the region and transitway Technology Automatic vehicle location (AVL) on all vehicles and automatic passenger counters (APC) on all LRT, Commuter Rail, and BRT station-to-station vehicles Real-time schedule information at all high-volume stations and real-time parking availability at major park-and-ride facilities Proven communications link compatible and coordinated with regional transit control center and control centers Identity and Branding TBD Color line names for station Unique system name Consistent signage and bra transit system color schem Unique vehicle designs dis anding using regional e Unique line name that does not conflict with color lines or LRT/Highway BRT system name
+Arterial BRT Highway BRT LRT Commuter Rail Service Operations WEEKDAY Combined frequency for Arterial BRT and local service should be 10-min. peak period, 15-min. midday/evening, 30- to 60-min. early/late WEEKEND 15-min. day/evening, 30- to 60-min. early/late WEEKDAY Combined frequency for station-to-station and express services should be 10-min. peak period and 15-min. midday WEEKEND Frequency based on demand WEEKDAY 10-min. peak period, 15-min. midday/evening, 30- to 60-min. early/late WEEKEND 15-min. day/evening, 30- to 60-min. early/late WEEKDAY 30-min. peak period Off-peak frequency as needed At least 5 trips each peak period Stations Transitway stations justified by proven, documented demand that: Achieve a functional, cost-effective outcome that balances aesthetics with funding availability Are attractive and informative environment for passengers at stations that is consistent with local community context, transitway identity, and passenger waiting times Achieve functional integration with the surrounding land uses, which may include forming a nucleus for transit-oriented development at stations Balance travel time, access and station demand relative to travel markets at the time of implementation Promote a safe and secure environment by designing all elements to enhance passive security by maintaining visibility to and within the station and station area Implement an interdisciplinary approach to station and facility design that incorporates advancements in technology Runningway Full-sized mixed-traffic lanes (10-12 feet) that provide transit with travel-time advantages under congested roadway conditions Full-sized (12 feet) managed lanes or bus- shoulder lanes that provide transit with travel-time advantages under congested roadway conditions Adequate, exclusive trackage for safe and reliable operation Adequate trackage (or trackage rights) for safe and reliable operation Vehicles Sleek, modern, premium-styled buses appropriately sized and configured to service characteristics systems ail and infrastructure Fare Collection Modern and proven fare collection systems that integrate well within the regional system and fit the needs of the region and transitway Technology Automatic vehicle location (AVL) on all vehicles and automatic passenger counters (APC) on all LRT, Commuter Rail, and BRT station-to-station vehicles Real-time schedule information at all high-volume stations and real-time parking availability at major park- and-ride facilities Proven communications link compatible and Compatible with existing rail systems technology ldentity and Branding coordinated with regional TBD ransit control center Color line names for statior Unique system name Consistent signage and bra transit system color schem Unique vehicle designs dis anding using regional e Unique line name that does not conflict with color lines or LRT/Highway BRT system name